Sinha-Ujjawal/mappable-haskell/README.md

 **Version - 0.1.0.0**

 [Mappable](https://github.com/Sinha-Ujjawal/Mappable) is a Haskell Library to make haskell structures like Sets and Map mappable which are not really functors.
 It also provides a Bag data structure that is implemented using Data.Map.Strict.
-Functors are automatically mappable via fmap.

 ---